 Amendments to the Faculty Handbook may be proposed to Faculty Council at any time by any member of the faculty or administration.
-Faculty Council will establish a standing committee (The Faculty Handbook Amendment Committee) to consider these proposals in conjunction with the president, the provost & senior vice president for academic affairs, and college counsel.
+Faculty Council will establish a standing committee (The Faculty Handbook Amendment Committee) to consider these proposals in conjunction with the president, the provost & vice president for academic affairs, and college counsel.
 Faculty will be apprised of proposals, and an opportunity for faculty comments and suggestions will be provided.
 On substantive proposals, the committee will ascertain faculty opinion.

 The process is as follows: If the FHAC approves an amendment, the Chair of FHAC will consult with the provost and college counsel to review the amendment prior to presenting it to Faculty Council.